 After all, as the number of Indian language Internet users increases, localization will be an emerging trend in digital classifieds, according to KPMG, on the basis that Internet users are more likely to transact with others in the same area.

-While many Indian companies have been slower to adopt technological change, previous campaigns and policies sponsored by the Indian government have helped the population transition to and grow accustomed to an increasingly digital world.
+While many Indian companies have been slower to adopt technological change, previous campaigns and policies sponsored by the Indian government, as well as the effects of COVID-19, have helped the population transition to and grow accustomed to an increasingly digital world.

 The advances in technology and its impact on the economy and geographic distribution of wealth may be organic occurrences, but these occurrences are actively supported by the government’s Digital India campaign.